ZaBAOW/Inventation/README.md

 One button will be used to add an image to the background of the page, while the other will be used to add images to the foreground.

+**Update for current build:**
+The user will begin on the homepage with the option to go to either the login page or the signup page.
+Once the user is on their page of choice, they will enter the required information given to them.
+If the information is valid they will be redirected to the site creation page.
+On the site creation page the user will have access to a blank slate and a few features to append to said slate.
+The user can append and remove these feature as many times and in any order they may choose.
+When the user is done the save button can be used to save the user's site creation session.
+When they log in to their site again they will be able to return to the version of the site they last left on.

 ### Userflow